sai3000pro/Pong/README.md

 # Pong
 The classic 1970s Pong game, remade!
-First to 5 wins!
+First to 5 points wins!
 This project was created for a school ICS4U assignment.

 ### Starting screen: